-I’m so happy, as the product owner for the new test tool, to announce that this updated, mobile-friendly, shareable version will be rolled out gradually to all users from this week.
-We expect the rollout to be complete by end of January 2021.
+I’m so happy, as the product owner for the new test tool, to announce that this updated, mobile-friendly, shareable version is now available to everyone using itslearning.

 If you have only been using itslearning for the last 12 months, you would have already had access to this tool and helped us refine it.
 However, for other users who have been using the previous version, well, it is now time to say goodbye to the old, and roll out the new.

 Let me just say straight away that getting the new version will not cause any drastic changes for you.
 You can still continue using your existing tests, and as a former teacher, I know that year-end is a busy time for test taking.
 All your current tests are going to stay fully functional for a long time yet.
 And, you will be informed well in advance when the time comes to migrate your tests to the new Test tool.
-This will most likely happen between school years, around June/July 2022, so you’ll have plenty of time to prepare.
+This will most likely happen between school years to give you have plenty of time to prepare.

 Mobile-friendly and shareable